suryani9622/python_phonedata_project/README.md

 # python_phonedata_project
-# This is python project which gives the visualization on the mobile data.
+# This are python project which gives the visualization of particular dataframe.